bibsdb/display-docs/content_structure/test_guide.md

   * Fill "Hashtag-tekst".
   * Click "Gem slide".
 * "Kalender"
+  * `Use Case: Show calendar events in different layouts.`
   * NB!
 This guide assumes that a feed source supplying "calendar" data has been installed for the selected tenant.
   * NB!
 The feed will not supply data until after the slide has been saved, so it cannot be previewed before saving the slide.